Sweetest Love I Do Not Go Analysis by John Donne | Stanza by Stanza

 Stanza-IV Analysis of “Sweetest Love I Do Not Go”:

 The poet makes his relationship with her lover lucid and simple.
-He says that when she inhales oxygen, she actually grasp his soul.
+He says that when she inhales oxygen, she actually grasps his soul.
 Her tears are not only tears but the blood of the poet.
 In simplistic terms, the poet wants to clear everything to his beloved.
 He is deeply in love with her; therefore, every pain of his beloved is the pain of the poet.
 If she loves the poet, the poet will become happy; if she becomes sad, the poet would become sadder than she would.
 In short, the poet wants to demonstrate his feelings of love.
-If her beloved lives, he lives; if she dies the poet dies.
+If his beloved lives, he lives; if she dies the poet dies.